-Production equipment is subject to failure from time to time.
-While every effort will be made to secure substitute equipment, such equipment may not be available, and in this scenario, the production will have to be cancelled, rescheduled, or production requirements adjusted to meet the production deadlines.
+Production equipment is at times subject to failure..
+While every effort will be made to secure substitute equipment, there may be occasions where such equipment may not be available.
+In this scenario, the production may need to cancel, reschedule, or adjust production requirements to meet the production deadline.